Zequez/reddit-placebot/README.md

 # Reddit Placebot

-> Anything that can be automated will be automated
+> Anything that can be automated should be automated

 This is a bot I made for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.
 I just wanted to make a simple quick script because I expected it to last until April 2nd.
 It seems the Placebot will be useful for a little more time.